 Pell Grants at Emory University

-19%% of students at Emory University receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+19% of students at Emory University receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Emory University.

 You can learn more about Pell Grant eligibility here.

 Emory is a member of Questbridge, which is a prestigious scholarship program that supports high-achieving students from low-income backgrounds.
 Students who are “matched” to Emory University through Questbridge receive a four year, full ride scholarship to the school.
 If you are interested in learning more about Questbridge, you can check out our Questbridge Scholarship guide.

 Student Loan Stats: